 - Choose the plumpest, ripest strawberries possible.
 Not only will these yield more juice per berry, but they will also produce a sweeter juice, cutting out the need to add any sugar.

 - Choose your pairing.
-Strawberry juice is often found in combination with other fruits because even the largest, plumpest strawberries would require a large quantity to yield a drinkable amount.
+Fresh Strawberry juice is often found in combination with other fruits because even the largest, plumpest strawberries would require a large quantity to yield a drinkable amount.
 While it is possible to add water to strawberry juice in order to stretch it, adding other produce instead creates unique flavor profiles along with providing you with a variety of additional nutrients.

 Some popular pairing choices include kiwi, cucumber, apple, and tropical or berry mixes.
 By combining strawberries with these other fruits, it is possible to yield more combined juice while still gaining the benefits of strawberry juice.

-Strawberry Cucumber Apple Juice Recipe
+Strawberry Juice Recipe

 Keep in mind that this is just one of many possible combinations, so don’t hesitate to get creative and experiment with other fruits and vegetables!

-Recipe yields approximately 10 oz.
+Strawberry juice recipe yields approximately 10 oz.

 - 6 medium strawberries (or approximate equivalent)